hotschedules/slate/source/includes/publishingapps.md

 ## Overview

+To publish application for the IoT Platform, you need to follow a few simple steps to describe your application:

 ### Publishing Your Application
 If you don't have an app to publish yet please go to the step "Agent/Job apps setup"